abhiydev/school-managment-system/README.md

+Here is the updated documentation with the new URL:

+---

 # School Management System API

 The **School Management System API** allows users to manage schools by adding new schools and retrieving a list of schools sorted by their distance from a specified location.